AS9120B, ISO 9001:2015, AND FAA AC 0056B ACCREDITED

 Fasteners and springs are both common types of components found in numerous assemblies, and they both serve to join and secure materials together.
 While fasteners may be found in applications ranging from residential use to industrial processes, the exact fasteners chosen for a particular system or assembly will often come down to its particular needs.
 With the right choice of fasteners and springs, one can better guarantee successful and reliable operations.
 In this blog, we will provide a brief overview of the most common fastener and spring types that one may come across, allowing you to have a better grasp on how various products are used.

-Fasteners
+Working of Fasteners

 On the fastener side, the most common components used across industries include nuts and bolts, screws, and rivets.
 Nuts and bolts are two distinct component types, though they are very commonly used together for securing assemblies.
 A bolt will typically feature an externally threaded shaft and a head on one side, while a nut will usually be a hexagonal-shape component with a central hole that is internally threaded.
 To create an assembly, the shaft of the bolt is passed through pre-drilled holes on workpieces, and the nut is tightened to the bolt shaft from the opposite side.
 Through compression and bolt stretching, the assembly is secured.